 If you wish students to utilize their Google account to authenticate with the Student Portal, the following steps must be taken.
 Any google account will work and students can be automatically logged in to the student portal if already signed into google.

-Please notify your Implementation Manager for this request if you havent done so already.
+Please notify your Customer Success Manager (CSM) for this request if you havent done so already.

 1. Student Google email addresses imported.